kneyugn/the-scaffolder/README.md

 ```

 ### Dispatch [repository_dispatch](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#repository_dispatch) event
 Triggering `repository_dispatch` is preferred because it allows for the worfklow permissions step to be completed.
-Additionally, we can send payload in the future that can be passed back into the CLI.
+Additionally, we can attach payload in the future that can be passed back into the CLI.

 ```
 curl -L \